kephin/Node_The-Complete-Node.js-Developer-Course/node_testing.md

 });
 ```

-:bulb: To test asyncchronous functions, we pass an **done** argument to the test function, and call done() once the tests are finished.
-Mocha will wail 2s and cut the test.
+:bulb: To test asynchronous functions, we pass an **done** argument to the test function, and call done() once the tests are finished.
+Mocha will wait 2 seconds and cut the test.

 ```javascript
 //util.js